A deadly shooting unfolds at Tree of Life synagogue

 In a separate room, police found a military-style bag.
 A bomb squad checked it for explosives but did not find any.

-Bowers was asked by police to surrender, which he eventually did, giving them his name and date of birth.
-During this back-and-forth, according to radio transmissions, he was making anti-Semitic statements.
+Bowers was wounded during the exchange of gunfire with officers.
+He was asked by police to surrender, which he eventually did, giving them his name and date of birth.

 While Bowers was being taken into custody, police searched him and allegedly found two other handguns.